se-for-sci/se-for-sci.github.io/content/week4/designpatt.md

 The biggest problem with the stack is it's not dynamic.
 You can request a runtime dependent amount of it.
-It's also limited (you can adjust the limit in the linker); each program gets a free continuous block of memory equal to the maximum stack size, around 1MB by default on most systems.
+It's also limited (you can adjust the limit in the linker); each program gets a free continuous block of memory equal to the maximum stack size, 1MB by default on most systems.
 It's (mostly) hard to run out of it unless you try.
 And of course, since it's loaded/unloaded with the function you are in, it's not shared between different parts of your program.
 It was designed to hold local variables required for a function's operation.